Fast. Easy. Secure.

-- Two percent nonelective contribution to all eligible employees (even to those employees who decided not to defer) who have a minimum of $5,000 compensation from the employer for the year.**
+- Two percent nonelective contribution to all eligible employees (even to those employees who decided not to defer) .**

 - Elect to match a lower percentage (but not lower than one percent).
 This option is allowed for only two years of any five-year period.***

 **The two percent nonelective contribution is based on two percent of the eligible employee’s compensation, up to the compensation cap.
-For 2018, the compensation cap is $275,000 and for 2019, the compensation cap is $280,000.
+For 2019, the compensation cap is $280,000 and for 2020, the compensation cap is $285,000.